jagathishwaran/Mini-Calendar/README.md

    3. Customize the code:

-    --Modify the HTML, CSS, and JavaScript files as needed.
+    --Modify the HTML, CSS, and JavaScript files to match your desired design and requirements.

-    --Update the logo, background image, and colors to match your branding.

-    --Adjust the countdown date and maintenance message according to your launch schedule.

-   5. Add additional content:

-    --Expand the content section with more information about your website launch.

-    --Customize the button text and link to provide relevant information or resources.
+    --Customize the font style, colors, and layout to align with your website's style or personal preferences.

+    --Update the background color, font family, or any other CSS properties as needed.

-   6. Test the website countdown:
+   4. Test the functionality:

-    --Open the HTML file in a web browser to see the customized countdown in action.
+    --Open the HTML file in a web browser to see the mini calendar in action. --Verify that the current date, day, month, and year are displayed correctly.

-    --Ensure that the countdown timer accurately displays the remaining time until your website launch.
+    --Ensure that the design and layout meet your expectations.

-    --Verify that the zoom effect on the logo works correctly when hovered.

-    --Click the "Learn More" button and confirm that it opens the specified link in a new tab.

-   7. Deploy the countdown site:
+   5. Deploy the web page:

     --Upload the modified code to your web hosting or server.

-    --Follow the deployment instructions provided by your hosting provider.

-Note: The provided code offers a foundation for a visually appealing countdown site for your website launch.
-Feel free to customize it further to add more features, adjust the layout, or incorporate additional animations.
-Enjoy the flexibility of tailoring the countdown site to build anticipation and engage your audience before your website goes live.
+   6. Explore customization options:

+    --Experiment with different fonts, colors, and styles to create a personalized look and feel.

+    --Adjust the dimensions and positioning of the calendar elements to fit your design requirements.

+   7. Enjoy the mini calendar:

+    --View your website or web page with the functional and visually appealing mini calendar.

+    --Benefit from the simplicity and convenience of having the current date information readily available.

+Feel free to customize and tailor the code further to suit your specific needs or integrate it into your existing projects.

 ## Features

-   1. Countdown Timer: Stay informed about the upcoming website launch with a dynamic countdown timer.

-   2. Visually Appealing Design: Eye-catching background image, logo, and animations enhance the visual experience.

-   3. Maintenance Message: A clear message indicating that the website is under maintenance.

-   4. Learn More Button: Easily access additional information about the launch by clicking the button.
+   1. Displays the current date, day, month, and year.

+   2. Minimalist design with a clean and user-friendly interface.

+   3. Uses JavaScript to fetch the current date and update the calendar dynamically.

-   5. Responsive Layout: The site is designed to be responsive and adapt to different screen sizes.
+   4. Responsive layout that adapts to different screen sizes.

-   6. Zoom Effect: The logo image zooms in when hovered, adding an interactive element.

-   7. Rocket Animation: A rocket image animates from the bottom to the top, adding a dynamic touch.

-   8. Easy Customization: Modify the content, styling, and countdown date in the code to fit your needs.
+   5. Easy to integrate into any website or project.

 ## Contributing